-- 1. A completed application form with a nonrefundable application fee of \$25.00, or an on-line application with a non-refundable fee of \$15; - 2.
-Two official transcripts, one transcript to be sent at the time of application which should include the student's senior year class schedule and a second transcript sent upon completion of the student's senior year certifying graduation.
-Applicants who have the General Educational Developmental diploma (GED) must submit an official score report in addition to the high school transcript; - Official standardized test scores, either SAT I or ACT, sent directly from the agency.
-The student's credentials may be reviewed if scores are presented on the high school transcript, but an official score report should be requested and sent to the College; - 4.
-A resumé of the student's activities, positions of leadership and service projects is optional, but encouraged. - 5.
+- 1. A completed application form with a nonrefundable application fee of \$20.00; - Two official transcripts, one transcript to be sent at the time of application which should include the student's senior year class schedule and a second transcript sent upon completion of the student's senior year certifying graduation.
+Applicants who have the General Educational Developmental diploma (GED) must submit an official score report in addition to the high school transcript; - Official standardized test scores, (either SAT or ACT), sent directly from the agency unless the student's credentials are presented on the high school transcript; - A resumé of the student's activities, positions of leadership and service projects is optional, but encouraged. - 5.
 A campus visit and interview are strongly recommended.

-ENROLLMENT VERIFICATION PROCEDURES-FRESHMAN
+ENROLLMENT VERIFICATION PROCEDURES-FRESHMEN

 An accepted freshman must acknowledge his/her decision to enroll at Huntingdon by submitting a deposit in the amount of \$250 if the student will be a campus resident, or \$200 if the student will commute from home.
 Huntingdon College observes the National Candidates Reply Date Agreement by not requiring verification of enrollment or acceptance of financial aid prior to the date established by the National Association for College Admission Counseling.
 Deposits are due May 1st for fall term and December 1st for spring term, or thirty days from the date of acceptance if accepted after April 1st or November 1st, respectively.
-Deposits are refundable if requested in writing before May 1st.
-Freshmen applicants are encouraged to notify the Office of Admission as soon as a firm decision has been reached.
+Deposits are refundable if requested in writing before the May 1st or December 1st deadline, respectively.
+Freshman applicants are encouraged to notify the Office of Admissions and Financial Aid as soon as a firm decision has been reached.
 Additional financial aid, housing information, and course registration information will follow as soon as the decision to enroll is made.

 All students are required to have health insurance (see the Student Handbook for details).
-Prior to registration new students must submit the completed Health Form to the Office of Admission, including the record of immunization.
+Prior to registration new students must submit the completed Health Form to the Office of Admissions and Financial Aid, including the record of immunization.
 Immunizations must be up to date as outlined on the Health Form.
 A physical examination is not required.